Auto-apply basecurves camera model specific instead of maker specific, if availiable

 I have uploaded the corresponding XMP files at the same place : http://moisson.free.fr/darktable/

 files with dk extention : xmp created by digikam

 files with dt extention : xmp created by darktable (good base curve)

 files with dk+dt extention : xmp ceated by digikam and updated by darktable (bad base curve)

-#6 Updated by Christian Kanzian almost 5 years ago
+#6 Updated by Christian Kanzian about 5 years ago

 Ulrich Pegelow wrote:

 I can confirm. darktable behaves differently in terms of the auto-applied basecurve depending on the presence of a digikam XMP.

 I thought model specific basecurves are not auto-applied at the moment.
 If I open the .nef from above there is the 'like Nikon' curve.
 This also is true for my 'Pentax K-5' curve.
 I have injected my 'Pentax K-5ck' curve into the database before.
 So I can configured my personal curve to auto-apply via the config dialog, because the via darktable supplied basecurves are locked.
 Interesstingly both 'Pentax K-5' and 'Pentax K-5ck' appear in bold letters in the basecurve modul then.